Skip to Main Content

 Featured

-But you have safer options, including online personal loans, "buy now, pay later" (BNPL) plans, cash advance apps, and payday alternative loans (PALs).
-Any of these loans may help the nearly 29% of Americans with fair or poor credit get through a funding crunch.
+But there are safer options, including online personal loans, “buy now, pay later” (BNPL) plans, and payday alternative loans (PALs).
+Any of these loans could help the nearly 29% of Americans with fair or poor credit get through a funding crunch.
 But they're not an endgame solution and also have drawbacks.

 Improving your credit with responsible debt management and credit-builder products is typically the smartest strategy.
 But if you need money now, it's important to know which loans to seek and which to avoid.